afouladi7/disconnected_aap/README.md

       - Assign the private domain to the correct VPC
       - "Create"
     - Create records
       - We will be creating two A records within our private hosted zone.
 One for the bastion and one for the controller.
-If you do not have the _**private IPv4**_ addresses for you two newly created instances, take a moment to jump back over to the EC2 Instances dashboard and make a note of those now.
+If you do not have the _**private IPv4**_ addresses for your two newly created instances, take a moment to jump back over to the EC2 Instances dashboard and make a note of those now.
       - For each record we will configure them as follows:
         | | |
         |-|-|